 - Once an application has been approved, the approved amount will be transferred to the School / Directorate project code stated on the application.
 Therefore, if due to unforeseen circumstances your final costs exceed that which you have set out on your application form, please contact Research & Enterprise to request an amendment to your approved application form.
 If approved, the additional funding will be transferred as above. - Subsequent to incurring the costs, applicants are required to get in touch with the relevant Finance contact in their School or Directorate in order to reclaim the funds.
-Payment can only be made upon submission of an approved application form, original invoices and receipts and a completed CRSF Staff Claim Form, which will be sent to you upon approval of your application.
+Payment can only be made upon submission of an approved application form, a completed CRSF Staff Claim Form [HYPERLINK] and original invoices and receipts.
 All caring costs must be incurred outside of normal care provision/arrangements. - Care services must be supplied by a registered care provider or agency.
 The claim should include details of the additional hours of care, dates, times, and associated costs.
 In cases of self-employed registered childminders, a written receipt detailing additional hours of care with dates, times and the provider's signature will be accepted if submitted with a copy of their Registration Certificate from a Health Trust in Northern Ireland.
-Carers without this certificate or without agency receipts are ineligible. - Funds can only be reclaimed using the process above.
-Claims cannot be made via Staff Expenses.
+Carers without this certificate or without agency receipts are ineligible.

-4. Monitoring and Review
+Section 5: Monitoring and Review

 - Successful applicants will be required to provide a brief follow-up report detailing the impact of the funding. - The fund is initially structured as a 1-year pilot.
 We welcome feedback from all staff.
-If you would like to comment on any aspect of the fund, please complete the all-staff feedback form here. - The University reserves the right to vary or discontinue the fund.
+If you would like to comment on any aspect of the fund, please complete the all-staff feedback form [HYPERLINK]. - The University reserves the right to vary or discontinue the fund.
 It should be noted that the fund is provided on a discretionary basis and does not form part of staff terms of employment.

-5. Frequently Asked Questions (FAQs)
+Section 6: Frequently Asked Questions (FAQs)